Iconic debuts: Carlos Vela’s sensational hat-trick on his first Arsenal start

 Of course it flew through Kenny, because everything was going right and a simple thing like ‘being too close to the keeper’ wasn’t going to stop that.

-Frustratingly for Vela, and for Arsenal, that treble didn’t end up being the magic bullet some might have hoped for.
+Frustratingly for Vela, and for Arsenal, that treble wasn’t the magic bullet some might have hoped for.

 He scored three more goals that season, including his first in the Premier League in May, but a few more goals in the next two years – including two in a loan spell at Roy Hodgson’s West Brom – did not lead to a long and fruitful run in the Arsenal first XI.